 What a story lies in this stash.
-There is wood from mainly old torn down barns, but also some salvaged treasure dating back to the 1800’s.
+This is wood from mainly old disassembled barns.
+In addition, also some salvaged treasure dating back to the 1800’s.
 I stood in awe of it all…amazing.

-One of the projects that fueled our hunt for reclaimed wood, was a custom order for Sara at Sadie Olive – the designer that created my wonderful new blog design.
+One of the projects that fueled our hunt for reclaimed wood, was a custom order for Sara at Sadie Olive.

 Sara had been planning to remodel her kitchen by creating a rustic look by removing her upper kitchen cabinets and replacing them with reclaimed wood open shelving.
 She wanted to do the same with shelving for her laundry.
 She also asked us to create a custom planked top for a dry sink she refinished and planned to use as an entertainment center.